bhanu13/CrawlnPeek/readme.md

-<h2>A Web Crawler and Network Visualizer in Python.</h2>
+<h2>CrawlnPeek | A Micro WebCrawler and Network Visualizer </h2>
-The program crawls the given website by following anchor tags using Breadth First Search.
+The program <b>crawls</b> the given website URL by following anchor tags based on Breadth First Search and indexes the website.

-<b>Usage:</b>
+Then it saves the relevant crawled data in JSON and <b>visualizes</b> the domain's connectivity.

+<h3>Usage:</h3>

 python main.py <http://www.example.com>

-<b>Features:</b>
+<h3>Features:</h3>
 - Creates a list of all pages indexed on a website
 - Creates a list of indexed pages with their relative depths and respective predecessors
 - Creates an image of the website network
 - Saves the indexed URLs to a JSON file
 - Added robustness to handle complex data parsing and broken hyperlinks
 - Added limits for maxdepth and maxpages indexed

-<b>Requirements:</b>
+- Added support for relative links i.e. (href = "/source")

+<h3>Requirements:</h3>
-- <a href = "http://docs.python-requests.org/en/latest/">Requests</a> or Requests[Security] to allow a true SSL connections
+- <a href = "http://docs.python-requests.org/en/latest/">Requests</a> or Requests[Security] to allow true SSL connections
 - <a href = "https://docs.python.org/3/library/json.html">JSON</a> library
 - <a href = "http://matplotlib.org/api/pyplot_api.html">Matplotlib</a> to allow plotting the graph
 - <a href = "https://networkx.github.io/">Networkx</a> to create the Graph using the list data

+<h3>Examples:</h3>
 <b>An image of codeacademy.com Network:</b>
 <div align = "center"><img src = "data/codecademy.png"></div>
-<b>An image of google.com Network:</b>
+<b>An image of google.com Network @ 100 pages:</b>
 <div align = "center"><img src = "data/googlemap.png"></div>

-<b>TODO :</b>

-Add functionality for parsing links that don't start with http i.e. Support for relative links (href = "/source")

-Add functionality to limit crawling to links that are subdomains of the input URL.
+<b>NOTE</b>: Crawling can sometimes a really long time depending on the maxpages specified.
+It has a default value of 100 pages.

+<h3>Future:</h3>
+- Set up a web app to perform crawling on a given user query and then present an interactive visualization.
+- Use d3.js to visualize the website tree.

 Author - bagarwa2